apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The timeout value (in seconds) for time to first byte for an origin server connection.
+   The timeout value (in seconds) for time to set up a connection to the origin.
+After the connection is established the value of
+   ``proxy.config.http.transaction_no_activity_timeout_out`` is used to established timeouts on the data over the connection.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.